tarmacjupiter/stock_analysis/README.md

 python stock.py
 ```

-⋅⋅\* (May need to type "python3 stock.py" depending on installtion and build of Python)
+    (May need to type "python3 stock.py" depending on installtion and build of Python)

+6. After the program is done processing the new data will be stored in "stocks-data.csv"

 ---